EpiLink/EpiLink/README.md

 **Links:** [Documentation](https://epilink.zoroark.guru) | [CHANGELOG](/CHANGELOG.md)

-EpiLink is an account verification server, allowing you to link a Discord identity to a Microsoft (including Office 365) identity.
+EpiLink is an account verification server, allowing you to link a Discord identity to any OpenID Provider (including Microsoft, Google...) identity.

 ![Screenshot of the front-end](docs/img/front.png)